-We can configure the injector with alternative providers that can deliver an object that behaves like a
+You can configure the injector with alternative providers that can deliver an object that behaves like a

-We could give it a provider that calls a logger factory function.
+You could give it a provider that calls a logger factory function.

 Any of these approaches might be a good choice under the right circumstances.